LevelInteractive/campaign-collector/README.md

 ```

 The above example defines a custom `fieldMap` for to take the last touch `utm_source`, and `lvl_matchtype` and map it to a field with a `name` attributes of `utm_source__c`, and `matchtype__c`.
 It instructs the library to grab the `_fbp` and `_fbc` cookies and map them to fields with `name` attributes of `meta__fbp` and `meta__fbc` respectively.
 Lastly, the `globals` object defines values to grab from the `window` object and map to fields with a `name` attribute of `conversion_url`.

+`anonymous_id`, `attribution`, and `consent` are special keys that are simple key:value pairs. `anonymous_id` is a string that represents the key to use for the anonymous ID cookie. `attribution` and `consent` are strings that represent the keys to use for the attribution and consent JSON string values sent into separate fields if desired.

 #### `fieldTargetMethod`